Technology Department Aims

 • Textiles – learning to use a sewing machine accurately and safely as well as developing functional and decorative hand sewing skills to create a marketable functional product.

-• Resistant Materials – learning to work accurately with wood using a range of hand and machine tools.
+• Product Design – learning to work accurately with wood using a range of hand and machine tools.
 Including marking out, drilling, cutting (by hand and with a hegner saw), joining and finishing.
 They will also use computer aided design and manufacturing skills.

 • Graphics – learning to present ideas using a range of skills including 2D and 3D sketching and ICT.
 This is delivered as a strand in every project as well as in a distinct project brief.